madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ##### It remains one of the things I’m most proud to have worked on in my career – not just because of the craft, but because of the difference it made.

-Early on, we chose to focus on improving patient comprehension – making lab data easier to find, clearer to read, and more contextualized.
+Early on, we chose to focus on improving patient comprehension – making CareSpace lab data easier to find, clearer to read, and more contextualized.
 Our goal was to reduce the emotional burden often labelled as “sensitivity.”

 **I wouldn't have gotten to that decision without the key insights that surfaced from our early research:**
 * **Sensitivity is subjective:** There's no universal definition of what makes a result “sensitive” – any result can feel that way depending on the patient.